-It is a long, coarse-textured, straight, stand-off
+Coat - It is a long, coarse-textured, straight, stand-off

 outer coat, with thick, soft undercoat.
 The coat forms a noticeable mane on

 the neck and shoulder area with the coat on the remainder of the body

 somewhat shorter in length.
 A long and profuse coat is desirable providing

 it does not obscure the shape of the body.
 Long feathering is found on toes,

-backs of the thighs and forelegs, with longer fringing on the ears
+backs of the thighs and forelegs, with longer fringing on the ears and

-Presentation should accentuate the natural outline of
+tail.
+Presentation - Presentation should accentuate the natural outline of

 the Pekingese.
-Any obvious trimming or sculpting of the coat, detracting from its natural
+Any obvious trimming or sculpting of the coat, detracting

 Weight over 14 pounds.